Brand loyalty: Factors influencing brand loyalty

 Loyalty includes some degree of predisposition toward a brand.
 It is determined by several distinct psychological processes, and it entails multivariate measurements.
 Customer perceived value, brand trust, customer satisfaction, repeat purchase behavior, and commitment to be the key influencing factors of brand loyalty.
 Commitment and repeated purchase behavior as necessary conditions for brand loyalty followed by perceived value, satisfaction, and brand trust.

+Customer–brand identification can also reduce brand switching during market disruption.
+A longitudinal study of 679 consumers during the launch of the iPhone in Spain found that both identification with and perceived value of an incumbent brand inhibited switching, with customer–brand identification exerting the stronger effect over time.

 Fred Reichheld, one of the most influential writers on brand loyalty, claimed that enhancing customer loyalty could have dramatic effects on profitability.
 However, new research shows that the association between customer loyalty and financial outcomes such as firm profitability and stock-market outcomes is not so straightforward.

 An organization's ability to attract and retain customers is vital to its success.
 Customer loyalty requires a strong appetite by the customer for a product.
 Marketing tools such as integrated marketing communications (IMC) and branding can increase perceived attraction between the consumer and the brand.
 These tools boost emotional response and attachment to the brand, and influence feelings the customer has for a brand; both are important for congruency and a relationship.
 This in turn leads to the development of brand loyalty.
 Relationship development and maintenance can also be achieved through the use of loyalty programs or a celebrity endorser.
 These can help to increase a bond between a brand and a consumer.

 IMC is defined as "integrating a variety of convincing messages across various forms to communicate with and develop relationships with customers."
 IMC can convey the brand image, increase awareness, build brand equity, and achieve shared values between the consumer and the brand.